kongzhizhong/DCM/README.md

 # DCM
-Code for the paper ‘’An alternating learning-based collocation method for solving inverse elliptic problems··
+Code for Examples 1 and 2 of the paper An alternating learning-based collocation method for solving inverse elliptic problems